xuset/planktos/README.md

 ## Why

 - Let users load your static assets from each other, instead of hitting your web servers
-- Once a user visits your website for the first time, he/she will be able to load it even if your web servers go down
+- After a user visits your website for the first time, he/she will be able to load it even if your web servers go down
 - Planktos auto scales your website when traffic increases
 - Integrating Planktos into your website is stupidly simple